-8. I'm sure they did it on purpose. must / They must have done it on purpose.
-(3 words) 9.
-People say that Amina has taken the children to the south of Spain. nave Amina 15 said to have taken the children to the south of Spain.
+8. I'm sure they did it on purpose.

+They must have it on purpose.
+(3 words) DONE 9.
+People say that Amina has taken the children to the south of Spain.
+Amina is said to have taken the children to the south of Spain.
 (5 words) 10.
-Suzy had the accident four hours after she started driving.
-L Suzy had been daiving for four hours when she had the accident.
-(4 words) Task 3 (10 points) For items 1-10 read the text below Use the way I is For items $1-10$ read the text below.
+Suzy had the accident four hours after she started driving. for Suzy had been driving four hours when she had the accident.
+(4 words) Task 3 (10 points) For items 1-10 read the text below.
 Use the word given in brackets to form a new word that fits in the space in the same line.
-There is an example at the beginning (0) .
-Example: 0 Naturally (0) Naturally (NATURAL), parents want their children to go to a good school so that they get a good start in life.
-If they are rich enough, they can send them to an independent school, with fewer pupils per class and (1) (EXCEL) exam results, so that they have the best possible chance of getting into a good university.
-However, if you were a rich parent in Britain today, this might be a mistake.
-Instead, you should send your child to a state school in a (2) (ADVANTAGE) area with poor exam results.
-Meanwhile, use your money to hire effective tutors.
-Why is this?
-In Britain, it is agreed that the opportunity of a university education should be equally (3)(ACCESS) to all.
-But there are only enough university places for a minority of school leavers.
-And most of these go to kids from middle-class backgrounds, many from independent schools.
-For some time, universities have been (4) (COURAGE) But now they have an extra reason for doing this.
-If they accept enough students from state schools in poor areas, the government gives them more money.
-So now many universities accept these (5) (APPLY) even with lower exam results.
-To some extent, this positive (6) (DISCRIMINATE) is logical.
-It is reasonable to use not only achievement but also potential as a criterion for (SELECT).
+There is an example at the beginning (0).
+Example: 0 Naturally Language to the beautiful and the second that they get a good start in life.
+If they are rich enough, they can send them to an independent school, with fewer pupils per class and (1) To some extent, this positive (6) discrimination (DISCRIMINATE) is logical.
+It is reasonable to use not only achievement but also potential as a criterion for (7)\(\subseteq \text{CFLECT}\).

-On the other hand, if social background becomes more important than academic performance, it makes a (8)(MOCK) of academic standards.
-In addition; the effect on rejected young people should be considered.
+On the other hand, if social background becomes more important than academic performance, it makes a (8) mockery (MOCK) of academic standards.
+In addition, the effect on rejected young people should be considered.

 It is more psychologically damaging to be told 'you do not have enough potential' than to be told 'you did not perform well in that exam'.
-Moreover, the absurd (9) (PARENT) strategy outlined above might become widespread.
-This would give an even greater advantage to rich kids whose parents can afford (10)(PRIVACY) tuition.
-A to the first test and the state of the sta
+Moreover, the absurd (9) pavental (PARENT) strategy outlined above might become widespread.

+This would give an even greater advantage to rich kids whose parents can afford (10) private (PRIVACY) tuition.